Joint Replacement: Safe Use of Forearm Crutches

 Conclusion: Safe mobility with forearm crutches after joint replacement

-Forearm crutches are indispensable companions after surgery with a hip prosthesis (hip TEP), knee prosthesis (knee TEP) or another artificial joint .
-They not only help to control the stress on the new joint, but also promote a safe and quick rehabilitation.
+Forearm crutches are indispensable companions after an operation with a hip prosthesis (hip-TEP), knee prosthesis (knee-TEP) or another artificial joint indispensable companions.
+They not only help to control the load on the new joint, but also promote a safe and rapid rehabilitation.

-With the right technique, optimal adjustment of the crutches, and targeted training, every patient can quickly regain their mobility.
+With the right technique, an optimal adjustment of the crutches and targeted training, every patient can quickly regain his or her mobility.

 Important: